Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 #### Intellectual (Intellect)

-Charged thaumaturgeons are a strange phenomenon.
+Charged thaumaturgons are a strange phenomenon.
 They can unleash destruction, and they can heal; they can be bent to the will of an individual who can focus her mind and channel that focus into changing reality.
 All this is to say that, to a scholar, thaumaturgy is an excellent subject of study.
 But it is not only the scholars of New Crobuzon University who take thaumaturgy to be an intellectual endeavour however, though its lecture halls and libraries are filled with students who take precisely this approach.
 Many of Parliament's thaumaturges, or at least those not part of the militia, take a more abstract, rational view - designing and testing engines and weapons for New Crobuzon's navy and militia.
 Outside of the city's more official institutions, the Scientific Quarter of Brock Marsh houses many scientist-thaumaturges and thaumaturge-scientists, experimenting with untested thaumaturgic methods and exploring theories of weird phenomena, all of whom take the use and study of thaumaturgy as a careful intellectual pursuit.

 The **Intellectual thaumaturgic skill uses the Intellect characteristic**, reflecting the rigourous study and formal training that this kind of individual has completed to learn their art.